Close

 Consolidated Financial Statements

-The directors also present the audited consolidated financial statements incorporating the duly audited financial statements of the subsidiaries, as prepared in compliance with the Act, applicable accounting standards and Listing Regulations, 2015.
+The audited consolidated financial statements incorporating the duly audited financial statements of the subsidiaries, as prepared in compliance with the Act, applicable accounting standards and Listing Regulations, 2015 along with all relevant documents and the Auditors' Report form a part of this Report.

 Internal Audit